 Calgary is opening its first new cemetery in over 80 years, and plans for it to be a Hybrid Cemetery offering green burial options.
 Southeast Cemetery is opening later this year.

 Picton, Ontario’s Glenwood Cemetery is now licenced to offer Green Burials.
 A separate section has been developed to offer Green Burials in the natural green forest which is specially designed to permit human remains to be returned to the earth as naturally as possible.

 Although there is growing popular demand for Green Cemeteries, there still are none in the Maritimes.
 Some cemeteries are more open to working with you to get a greener burial, so it is important to contact your local cemetery and ask what options they can provide for you.
-In Nova Scotia, you can also contact the Ecology Action Center, which is working towards more dedicated green spaces and burial options in the province.
+In Nova Scotia, you can also contact Green Burial Nova Scotia, which is working towards more dedicated green spaces and burial options in the province.

 Green Burial Cemetery Updates in the United States